 Once your attorney has demonstrated all four elements of negligence, then you can move on to discuss damages.

 Your Columbus Personal Injury Attorneys Have to Prove Specific Damages

-Some of the damages you may be entitled to include:
+Some of the damages you may be entitled to include the following.

-- Medical bills and future medical bills-If you have been accruing medical bill since the time of your accident, make sure you keep good track of them.
-Keep all your receipts and explanations benefit forms.
+If you have been accruing medical bills since the time of your accident, make sure you keep good track of them.
+Keep all your receipts and explanation benefit forms.
 Your Columbus injury attorney will need this to prove that you’re entitled to reimbursement.

-- Pain and suffering-Pain and suffering damages often make up the lion’s share of a personal injury plaintiff’s case.
-As a general rule, these damages are equal to about three times whatever your medical bills were.
+Pain and suffering damages often make up the lion’s share of a personal injury plaintiff’s case.
+As a general rule, these damages are equal to about three times what your medical bills were.
 They’re meant to compensate you for any physical or mental anguish caused by your personal injury.

 Contact One of Our Columbus Injury Attorneys Right Away